 ElephantSQL Security Policy

-This document will give a brief introduction to the security policies in ElephantSQL.
-It is a living document that is continually updated.
-Our security policies are not limited to this document, effective security is a team effort that we evolve all the time.
-We routinely audits and manages the security of our services and applies security best practices.
+This living, continuously-updated document will give a brief introduction to the security policies at ElephantSQL.
+Because effective security is a team effort, our security policies are not limited to this document alone.
+We routinely audit and manage the security of our services and adopt best practices for our security policy.

-Our internal development, operations, and processes themselves have been constructed to provide maximum data security.
+Our internal development, operations, and processes have been constructed to provide maximum data security.

 1. System security

-A well built environment start with high coding standards that guard against attempted security breaches and are accompanied by code reviews and tests.
+A well-built environment starts with high coding standards that guard against attempted security breaches and are accompanied by code reviews and tests.
 We have strict development processes and we are following specified coding standards to ensure the best security practices.

 1.2 Application Security

-System components undergo tests (various black box and white box tests) and source code reviews to assess the security of our application interface, architecture, and services layers before we are adding our code into production.
-ElephantSQL always control third-party applications to review the security of them before we are adding them into ElephantSQL services.
+System components undergo tests (various black box and white box tests) and source code reviews to assess the security of our application interface, architecture, and service layers before we add our code into production.
+ElephantSQL always reviews the security of third-party applications before we are adding them to ElephantSQL services.

 1.3 System Configuration

-Server and system access is limited to some people in ElephantSQL and requires ssh keys when identifying trusted computers along with usernames and passwords.
-Furthermore, everyone at ElephantSQL are forced to enable 2-step authentication on every cloud platform that are providing it (such platforms as AWS and Heroku).
-We do not share individual authentication credentials.
+Server and system access is limited to a few authorized people at ElephantSQL and requires short-lived signed SSH keys and two-factor authentication.
+Furthermore, everyone at ElephantSQL is forced to enable two-step authentication on every cloud platform that provides it (such as AWS and Heroku).
+Individual authentication credentials are never shared.

-Our physical infrastructure is hosted and managed on a range of different datacenter’s (AWS, Azure, IBM Softlayer, GCE, Rackspace etc).
+Our physical infrastructure is hosted and managed on a range of different data centers (AWS, Azure, GCE etc.).
 We rely on their flexible and secure cloud infrastructure to store data logically across multiple cloud regions and (in AWS) availability zones.
-The data centers ensures the utmost in data security and protection.
-They all ensure that all data is stored in highly secure data centers.
+The data centers ensure the utmost in data security and protection and that all data is stored in highly-secure locations.
 All data centers that run our solution are secured and monitored 24/7.
-Physical access to datacenter facilities is strictly limited to select cloud staff.
-They continually manage risk and undergo recurring assessments to ensure compliance with industry standards.
+Physical access to data center facilities is strictly limited to select cloud staff.
+The data centers and staff continually manage risk and undergo recurring assessments to ensure compliance with industry standards.

-How specific datacenters are handling fire detection, power loss, climate disasters, temperature control, datacenter management, etc., can be found on the datacenters' websites.
+How specific data centers handle fire detection, power loss, climate disasters, temperature control, data center management, and other disasters can be found on the data centers' websites.

 - AWS Cloud Security: https://aws.amazon.com/security/